 A photo meeting between Ronald Reagan and Jacques Chirac wrongly informs that Chirac was the French President during a White House conference about AIDS in 1987.
 Chirac was France's Prime Minister at the time, sent by President François Mitterand.
 See more

-Herself - Investigative Journalist
+Celia Farber - Investigative Journalist

 AIDS is the best example of what's really scary, alarming and dangerous about our culture right now, which is that it's a culture of PR.
 It's a Public Relations phenomenon.
 The truth doesn't matter, what matters is the image.